Scissor lift safety rules

 It is understood that by creating a risk assessment and controlling the risk, sites will become a safer space for all workforces in the UK.
 One way of reducing the risk is using personal protective equipment (PPE), which is mandatory foWr all live sites across the UK.
 Helmets, harnesses, and safety gloves are essential for protecting your workforce, ensuring that all personnel wear appropriate PPE can significantly reduce the risk of injuries.

 Training is a cornerstone of site welfare and safety.
-Any operators of MEWPs must undergo comprehensive training to handle the equipment efficiently, which involves completing an IPAF training certification.
+Any operator must be competent, typically proven by holding a valid IPAF PAL Card (Powered Access Licence), which provides category-specific training (e.g., 3a for scissor lifts, 3b for booms).
 This training includes understanding the controls, safety mechanisms, and emergency procedures.
 Well-trained operators are less likely to cause accidents.

 Keeping detailed records of equipment inspections, maintenance, and training sessions is vital.
-Documentation helps in tracking compliance and identifying areas for improvement.
-It also provides a reference in case of any incidents or audits.
+Documentation helps track compliance and identify areas for improvement.
+It also serves as a reference in the event of any incidents or audits.
 Conducting regular inspections is crucial.
-Before each use, operators must check the equipment for any signs of wear and tear.
+Operators must perform a daily pre-use inspection (part of their due diligence) to check for defects, which is separate from the mandatory 6-monthly LOLER examination (Lifting Operations and Lifting Equipment Regulations 1998) required by law.
 Identifying issues early can prevent accidents and ensure smooth operations.

 A checklist being completed to ensure scissor lift safety during use